Saskatchewan Highway 2: Veteran's Memorial Highway

 The small hamlet of Amazon is located before Watrous.
 Watrous is a tourist destination due to its proximity to Manitou Beach and the endorheic Little Manitou Lake.
 Watrous, in the Land of Living Waters, is a tourist destination due to its proximity to Manitou Beach, home of the world-famous Mineral Spa and Danceland dance hall (known as the "Home of the World Famous Dance Floor Built on Horsehair").
 The AADT near this tourist town of 1,800 people raises to about 1,250 vpd which ranks it as a class 2 highway.
 Highway 2 continues in a north-west direction to circumnavigate around Little Manitou until it gets to the Young and the junction of Highway 670.
 Young and Zelma were two communities that were part of the alphabet railway of the Canadian National Railway (CNR).
-The Yellowhead Highway is at km 419.
+The Yellowhead Highway is at kilometre 419.
 Colonsay is located to the west, and Plunkett to the east.
 Colonsay is the location of one of several potash mines in Saskatchewan, a major employer of the region.
 Potash evaporites were laid down during the geological formation of the Western Canadian Sedimentary Basin.
 The SHS North Central Transportation Planning Committee tends to highway maintenance and construction decisions north of the Yellowhead highway.
 Highway 2 from the Yellowhead through to Prince Albert is a class 2 primary weight AC highway.
 Over 1,000 vehicles travel Highway 2 between Watrous and Meacham, and of these less than 100 of them are trucks.
 The majority of commercial trucks near the Highway 2 and 5 intersection travel Highway 5.
 The AADT after the intersection is under 350 vpd.